couchbase/query/docs/n1ql-select.md

 (whitespace by default).

 __SPLIT(expr [, sep])__ - splits the string into an array of
-substrings separated by any combination of characters in _sep_.
-If _sep_ is not given, any combination of whitespace characters is used.
+substrings separated by _sep_.
+If _sep_ is not given, a single space character is used.

-__SUBSTR(expr, position)__ - substring from the integer _position_ to
+__SUBSTR(expr, position [, length])__ - substring from the integer
-the end of the string.
-The position is 0-based, i.e. the first position is 0.
-If _position_ is negative, it is counted from the end of the string; -1 is the last position in the string.

-__SUBSTR(expr, position, length)__ - substring of the given _length_
-from the integer _position_ to the end of the string.
+_position_ of the given _length_, or to the end of the string.
 The position is 0-based, i.e. the first position is 0.
 If _position_ is negative, it is counted from the end of the string; -1 is the last position in the string.

 __TITLE(expr)__, __INITCAP(expr)__ - converts the string so that the
 first letter of each word is uppercase and every other letter is